Terms and Conditions

 1.2.7.
 Unless the context otherwise requires, a reference to one gender shall include a reference to the other genders.

 2.1.
-Subject to the Customer paying their Subscription Fees in accordance with the Order Form and clause 8, the restrictions set out in this clause 2 and the other terms and conditions set out herein, CCG hereby grants to the Customer a non-exclusive, non-transferable right, without the right to grant sublicences, to use the Services and the Documentation during the Subscription Term solely for the Customer’s internal business operations.
+Subject to the Customer paying their Subscription Fees in accordance with the Order Form and Section 8, the restrictions set out in this Section 2 and the other terms and conditions set out herein, CCG hereby grants to the Customer a non-exclusive, non-transferable right, without the right to grant sublicences, to use the Services and the Documentation during the Subscription Term solely for the Customer’s internal business operations.

 2.2.
 The Customer shall not access, store, distribute or transmit any Viruses, or any material during the course of its use of the Services that: